drevops/dx-commands/README.md

 any build artifacts; `info` would display project information in a user-friendly way.

+## Why DX?

+Imagine the simplicity and efficiency of building any project with a single command, regardless of its programming language or framework.

+Think of the convenience of running tests or performing routine development tasks across various projects using standardized commands without the hassle of remembering a myriad of options and arguments.

+The DX initiative aims to establish a universal set of commands, functioning as a common language among developers.
+This "contract" - akin to an interface in object-oriented programming, but designed for human interaction - seeks to standardize command vocabulary across projects.

+Some examples include:

+- The `build` command, which encompasses all necessary steps to prepare a project for development.
+- The `reset` command, tasked with cleaning up any build artifacts.
+- The `info` command, designed to present project details in an accessible, user-friendly format.

+This approach not only streamlines the development process but also fosters a more collaborative and intuitive environment for developers working on diverse projects.

 ## What's next?

 Depending on your language or a framework, you may create your own